 The second reason, and perhaps the more important reason is that human activities impact the web of relationships within ecosystems.
-If we took the steering wheel out of car, it is very likely that the whole car would crash and the other parts would fail.
+If we took the steering wheel out of car, it is very likely that the whole car would not function well very soon.
 The same is true with an ecosystem.
 When humans impact certain species in ecosystems, and take away animals' homes, this impacts the whole ecosystem.
 For instance, big fish eat small fish, so when we fish away all the small fish, the bigger fish are left without food, and the fish that eat those fish are also left without food.